nagarajdev/Sitecore-Docs/Sitecore upgrade docs/Sitecore upgrade from 8.2 update 3 to 8.2 update 7.md

 | Operating System | UPGRADE NOT REQUIRED Please refer Sitecore compatibility table https://kb.sitecore.net/articles/087164 |
 | Database Server | UPGRADE NOT REQUIRED Please refer Sitecore compatibility table https://kb.sitecore.net/articles/087164 |

+## Recommendation

+### Sitecore XP upgrade
+In the past, the upgrade for Sitecore update versions will be performed sequentially.
+After each upgrades, we will perform a full regression test to make sure all functionality working as expected and version upgrade was successful prior to performing the next update version.

+At present, new Sitecore update packages have those steps(update versions) inside of them so we don't have to do one update upgrade at a time and we can perform a full regression test after upgraded to Sitecore 8.2(Update-7)

+Please refer below Sitecore 8.2(Update-7) package which contains all update packages already.

+IMG

+As per prerequisites section in Sitecore XP upgrade guide for Sitecore 8.2(Update-7)
+> "If you are upgrading from Sitecore 8.1 rev. 151003 (Initial Release) or later, you can upgrade directly to Sitecore 8.2 rev. 180406 (Update-7).
+However, if your solution is based on an earlier version of Sitecore, you must first upgrade to Sitecore 8.1 rev. 151003 (Initial Release)."

+by looking into [Sitecore XP upgrade guide for Sitecore 8.2(Update-7),](https://dev.sitecore.net/~/media/B50CA65AA6844B4B81BF36A01E9DD269.ashx), we have decided to upgrade directly to Sitecore 8.2(Update-7) and follow Sitecore upgrade guide.

+### Sitecore modules/Community modules upgrade
+As per above listed modules, we need to upgrade WFFM update-3 module to WFFM Update-7 in order to have compatibility with the Sitecore 8.2(Update-7).

+As part of modules upgrade process we will run upgrade package(WFFM 8.2 Update-7) as per upgrade guide

 {% hint style="warn" %}
 This post is written based on my hands on experience and might not be work fit for you